softbaked/standard-shipping-gateway-protocol/README.md

 Status
 ------
 This document is in initial development and the specification should not be considered stable.
-The version number is 0.1.0.
+The version number is 0.1.0 as per [semver](http://semver.org).

 Licensing
 ---------